new to the gluten free journey?

 Search

-The Dangers of Eating Rice on a Gluten Free Diet
+Is Rice Gluten-Free: The Potential Dangers of Eating Rice

 Arsenic exposure and subsequent toxicity is a health problem affecting millions of people worldwide.
-Exposure to arsenic comes from several sources to include – well water (arsenic occurs naturally in some geological formations), contamination from mining and ore smelting, and from seafood (a less toxic organic form of arsenic).
+Exposure to arsenic comes from several sources: well water (arsenic occurs naturally in some geological formations), contamination from mining and ore smelting, and seafood (a less toxic organic form of arsenic).
 Arsenic can also be found in the following: grains (and grain-based products), bottled water, coffee, processed juice, and beer.
 According to an investigation from Consumer Health Reports, the highest levels of this toxic metal are found in rice (especially brown rice) and rice gluten.

 Most gluten-free food is made from either corn or rice.
 Both of these have been found to have arsenic in them.
-Particularly the rice is the higher of the two.
-Often times people believe that they are eating really well when in reality they are being exposed to arsenic.
+Rice in particular is the higher of the two.
+Often, times people believe that they are eating really well when in reality they are being exposed to toxic heavy metals.

 Gluten-Free Rice Products = More Arsenic Exposure = More Disease Risk